flix/flix/README.md

 # Flix: Programming with Fixpoints #

-A new programming language for declarative fixpoint programming with functions, relations and lattices.
+A new programming language for declarative fixpoint computations based on Datalog.

 ## Syntax Highlighting ##